a9s PostgreSQL Manual Logical Backup Recovery

 Unless you have changed the secret used to encrypt the backup using the dashboard (in this case, you need to remember your secret), you will have to access the Backup Manager in the old site to retrieve the secret used to encrypt the backup.
 You can retrieve the encryption secret with the following command:

-$ bosh -d <deployment-name> ssh backup-manager ## Sometimes called ancillary-services
+bosh -d <deployment-name> ssh backup-manager

-$ sudo su -
+sudo su -

-irb(main):001:0> Backup.where(backup_id: "<backup-file-id>").first.credentials[:filter_plugins] \
+irb(main):001:0> Backup.where(backup_id: "<backup-file-id>").first.credentials[:encryption][:key]

-The accepted value for backup-file-id is shown in the table below:
+is shown in the table below:

-backup-manager-service-instance-id-<timestamp>The id that the Backup Manager internally assigns to the instance with the timestamp appended at the end.
-This directly references a specific backup, which the command uses during execution.
+backup-manager-service-instance-id -<timestamp> | The id that the Backup Manager internally assigns to the instance with the timestamp appended at the end.
+This directly references a specific backup, which the command uses during execution. |

-While the value of backup-file-id can be similar to backup-<storage>-filename we cannot guarantee that it will be consistent from storage to storage.
+consistent from storage to storage.
 Thus, we recommend using the values described in the table above.

 To know more about this, you can also check here.